 Conclusion

-The phrase “it means” might seem small, but it plays a huge role in how we communicate.
+The phrase “what does it mean” might seem small, but it plays a huge role in how we communicate.
 It helps us explain, understand, and connect ideas in a clear way.
 Whether you are defining a word, interpreting a situation, or expressing emotions, this simple phrase bridges the gap between confusion and clarity.

 It’s one of those everyday tools in language that we don’t think about much, yet we use constantly.
 And once you start paying attention to it, you’ll notice just how often it appears in conversations.